...

 Why ferries beat flights for Mediterranean exploration

-Naples & Bari: Key routes to Sicily & Ionian islands
+Naples & Bari: key routes to Sicily & the Ionian islands

 Split & Dubrovnik: Adriatic crossings to Croatian islands

 The Dalmatian coast has matured into a ferry-first playground.
-Daily sailings link Split to Korčula and Hvar, while Dubrovnik now offers seasonal ferries to Bari.
-Croatia’s growing fiber network means even tiny fishing villages may surprise you with stable video call quality.
+Daily sailings link Split to Korčula, Hvar, Brač, and Šolta, while Dubrovnik offers seasonal ferries to Bari and onward connections.
+In recent years, Croatia’s fiber network has grown quickly, meaning even some small fishing villages surprise remote workers with stable video-call–ready internet.

-Spring paints the Mediterranean green before the heat sets in.
-Islands like Menorca, Milos, and Korčula shine in this window, with half the crowds and half the prices.
+Spring paints the Mediterranean in greens and wildflowers before the intense heat arrives.
+Islands like Menorca, Milos, and Korčula shine in this window, with roughly half the crowds and often noticeably lower apartment prices.
+Ferry decks are quieter, and daytime crossings become moving coworking lounges—you can comfortably work outside for part of the journey and retreat indoors when the breeze picks up.

 Winter bases: Canary Islands & Malta as year-round havens